huggingface/datasets/metrics/exact_match/README.md

 This metric's range is 0-100, inclusive.
 Here, 0.0 means no prediction/reference pairs were matches, while 100.0 means they all were.

+#### Values from Popular Papers
+The exact match metric is often included in other metrics, such as SQuAD.
+For example, the [original SQuAD paper](https://nlp.stanford.edu/pubs/rajpurkar2016squad.pdf) reported an Exact Match score of 40.0%.
+They also report that the human performance Exact Match score on the dataset was 80.3%.

 ### Examples
 Without including any regexes to ignore:
 ```python